Philip Wilcocks: Naval career

 Although the Silkworm had missed its intended target, it still posed a threat to ships further downrange.
 The entire engagement from detection to destruction was less than 90 seconds.
 During Desert Storm, Gloucester also avoided 2 floating mines.
 Wilcocks was subsequently awarded the Distinguished Service Cross for gallantry and sustained leadership under fire.

 After a tour on the Naval Operations staff in the Ministry of Defence (MOD), Wilcocks went on promotion to the Directorate of Operational Requirements (Sea Systems), where he was responsible for future ships and their combat systems, including the Type 45 destroyers, the LPDs HMS Albion and HMS Bulwark and the Bay Class LSDAs.
 In 1998, he assumed command of HMS Liverpool as Captain 3rd Destroyer Squadron, where he had oversight over 6 Type 42 destroyers.

 Wilcocks rejoined the MOD as the Director of Naval Operations and Trade under the Naval Staff in 1999, a post he held until 2001.
 This tour included strategic crisis direction for East Timor, Gulf and Balkans operations while in 2000, he was the crisis director for Operation Palliser in support of the United Nations in Sierra Leone.

 In July 2001, Wilcocks assumed command of the training establishment HMS Collingwood, and formed the new Maritime Warfare School.
 He took up the post of Deputy Chief of Joint Operations at the Permanent Joint Headquarters on promotion to rear admiral in early 2004; as well as operations in Iraq and Afghanistan, he was the crisis director for the United Kingdom's military response to the 2005 tsunami disaster.

 Following a 7-month tour as Flag Officer Scotland, Northern England, Northern Ireland and Flag Officer Reserves, Wilcocks became Chief of Staff (capability) to Commander-in-Chief Fleet in January 2007, assuming responsibility for generating the fleet across all defence lines of development.
 As Rear Admiral Surface Ships he was also the "tribal chief" of the surface flotilla.
 He was appointed a Companion of the Order of the Bath in 2007.

 Corporate career

 Wilcocks retired from the Royal Navy in 2009.
 He became owner/director at CEMPA (Leadership), and chairman of Maritime Films; he joined the board of Centerprise International in 2016.
-A churchwarden at Dore Abbey and lay co-chair of Abbeydore Deanery, he became a member of the Bishops Council for the Diocese of Hereford in 2012; he is also part of the Church of England Diocese Peer Review Panel.
-He was also the Chairman of GoAGT a company providing armed guards for ships which was declared insolvent in 2014.
+A churchwarden at Dore Abbey and lay co-chair of Abbeydore Deanery, he became a member of the Bishops Council for the Diocese of Hereford in 2012; he was also part of the Church of England Diocese Peer Review Panel.
+He was also the Chairman of GoAGT, a company providing armed guards for ships which was declared insolvent in 2014.

-Wilcocks is president of the HMS Hood Association, and in 2017 became chairman of the board of Governors of Hereford Cathedral School.
+Wilcocks was president of the HMS Hood Association, and in 2017 became chairman of the board of Governors of Hereford Cathedral School.

+Death

+Wilcocks died on 9 April 2023, at the age of 69.